-Dye ingress leak testing was employed to confirm that perceived cracks (identified by human inspection) generated in the replication experiments completely penetrated the glass container and presented patient safety risk.
-Following the recommendations in USP<1207.2>, a procedure was developed where vials were filled to a nominal volume with high purity water, stoppered, and sealed23.
-The sealed vials were submerged in a 0.1% methylene blue dye solution and vacuum of -85 kPa was applied for 60 minutes.
+<1207.2>, a procedure was developed in which vials were filled to a nominal volume with high-purity water, stoppered, and sealed (23).
+The sealed vials were submerged in a 0.1% methylene blue dye solution, and vacuum of -85 kPa was applied for 60 min.
 During this time, the pressure differential created by the vacuum could draw gas or fluid out of the vial through cracks.
-The submerged vial system was then vented to ambient pressure for 60 minutes, allowing the dye solution to be drawn into vials which had previously leaked gas or liquid during the vacuum step.
+The submerged vial system was then vented to ambient pressure for 60 min, allowing the dye solution to be drawn into vials that had previously leaked gas or liquid during the vacuum step.
 Considering the low pressure used in this method, it is unlikely that significant flaw extension occurs from the applied pressure.
 Vials were removed from the solution, rinsed thoroughly, and manually inspected to determine if dye ingress occurred.

-As recommended by USP<1207.2>, reference solutions and negative controls were implemented to ensure consistency of results.
-Reference solutions were created by 11 serial dilutions of the 0.1% methylene blue solution between 0.05% and 0.000049% for semi-quantitative inspection.
+As recommended by USP <1207.2>, reference solutions and negative controls were implemented to ensure consistency of results.
+Reference solutions were created by 11 serial dilutions of the 0.1% methylene blue solution between 0.05% and 0.000049% for semiquantitative inspection.
 The test specimens were compared to these references and a process blank against a white background as shown in Figure 10.
-Negative controls were created using as-received (non-damaged) vials that were filled, stoppered, and crimp sealed under identical conditions and vacuum tested alongside each sample set to ensure any identified leaking vials were not a result of the crimping procedure.
+Negative controls were created using as-received (non-damaged) vials that were filled, stoppered, crimp-sealed under identical conditions, and vacuum-tested alongside each sample set to ensure any identified leaking vials were not a result of the crimping procedure.
 Any leaking of these negative controls during testing would have indicated poor sealing of the glass flange, rubber stopper, and aluminum cap closure system.
 No failures of the negative controls were observed in any of the test sets.